 Forget the toxic quest for perfect balance.
 Put down that patchouli-scented book and start working your ass off and loving it.
 Throw out your audio book of The Secret, and put in a CD of Keith Richards, Beethoven, or Miles Davis.
 Go for great performances.

 All great performances (music, dance, theatre) have a few elements in common:

 1. Have tunnel vision.
 Zero in on what matters most.
 Focus on the work that energizes you when you are exhausted; that you would do for free.
 That kind of passion isn’t balanced, but it is the heartbeat of success.

 2. Know your s**t.
 No amount of planning can replace experience.
 Know that until you have done this for years, the right mix won’t come easy.
 But if you stick with it, you will start doing it right from your bones out.
 Your actions will be driven by what works, rather than by abstract notions of logic or balance.

 3. Improvise!
 In the framework of your experience & skill, improvise to learn what kinds of decisions and actions best feed the beautiful monster.
 Improvisation drives real change and growth.

 4. Lead a tribe.
 You can’t do it all.
 With the tunnel vision you require, you can’t see everything.
 Allow others in to see for you.
 Learn to listen, converse, and argue to broaden your perspective.

 5. Begin with the right end in mind: to make a difference.
-At the end of your day, and of your days, you fall into bed exhausted.
-As the dark pulls around you, close your eyes knowing you have made a difference.
+At the end of our day, and of our days, we fall into bed exhausted.
+No one wants to die having achieved perfect work-life balance.
+As the dark pulls around us, close we want to close our eyes knowing we have made a difference.
 It’s the only thing that matters.

 The first version of this article originally appeared on the Wejungo Network.